 Transmission

 Dengue Virus Transmission

 Dengue viruses are transmitted to humans through the bites of infective female Aedes mosquitoes.
 Most commonly, the mosquitoes involved are Aedes aegypti and Aedes albopictus, two species that can also transmit other mosquito-borne viruses, including Zika and Chikungunya.
-Other infection routes are reported from mother to child as well as blood transmission (see Figure 1).
-The main transmission is through mosquitoes that generally acquire the virus while feeding on the blood of an infected person.
-After virus incubation for eight to ten days,
+Other infection routes are reported from mother to child and blood transmission (see Figure 1).
+The main transmission is through mosquitoes that generally acquire the virus while feeding on an infected person’s blood.
+After virus incubation for eight to ten days, an infected mosquito can

+Transmission